-A shallow slope is the perfect site for a burbling stream and several smaller waterfalls.
-Cascading water giggles over slopes that once seemed unmanageable and attracts wildlife.
+A shallow slope is the perfect site for a burbling stream.
+Water can cascade down slopes that once seemed unmanageable, while controlling erosion and managing moisture levels.

 An abundance of spring bloomers turns towering terraces into a crazy quilt of cottage charm.
 Follow spring bulbs with summer- and fall-blooming perennials for extended bloom and season-long color.

 Nestle an outdoor living space into your hillside.
 Steps to a raised flagstone patio provide a great view of the rest of the garden.
 A trickling stream with a series of cascades creates soothing sounds for relaxation.